-Best Video Games of 2015
+Top 10 Best Video Games of 2015

-The combat allows for many variations of combat that the player can choose from; whether you choose to use alchemy or magic to destroy your foes, or you prefer the classic silver sword (heck, why not all three?!).
-Speaking of abilities, the developers also did an incredible job to not only make all the abilities given to you useful throughout the entire game, but they also make sure that they make the abilities balanced so that the player can choose any battle tactics they desire and they will work.
-During and after the story, there are so many kingdoms, forests, castles, dungeons, oceans, caves, towers, and other hidden gems to explore in this vast game.
-Whether you choose to ...more
+The combat allows for many variations that the player can choose from.
+Whether you choose to use alchemy or magic to destroy your foes, or you prefer the classic silver sword (heck, why not all three?!).
+Speaking of abilities, the developers also did an incredible job to not only make all the abilities given to you useful throughout the entire game, but they also ensure that they are balanced so that the player can choose any battle tactics they desire and they will work.

-People just love to hate on #1.
-Anyone claiming 1 & 2 were the best, is retarded.
+People just love to hate on number one.
+Anyone claiming that the first and second games were the best is mistaken.
 Don't think the graphics are amazing enough?
-Play it on a gaming PC with the highest graphic settings, then realize what you've been missing.
+Play it on a gaming PC with the highest graphic settings, and then realize what you've been missing.
 I don't understand why everyone likes V.A.T.S. so much.
-I thoroughly beat the hell out of 3 and New Vegas both, only using it a handful of times when absolutely necessary, like shooting antennae off of ants.
-It's like cheating, and you don't need it if you're any good.
+I thoroughly beat the hell out of Fallout 3 and New Vegas, only using it a handful of times when absolutely necessary, like shooting antennae off of ants.
+It feels like cheating, and you don't need it if you're any good.

-Voted for Super Mario Maker because it's better you plebs.
+Voted for Super Mario Maker because it's better, you plebs.

 The non-canon Arkhamverse might just be the best thing that's ever happened to Batman (besides the abomination that was Origins).
 Arkham Asylum and Arkham City could probably sit comfortably on a best-of-all-time list, with Arkham City possibly being my favorite game of all time.